headhsu2568/hEaDstorage/README.md

 hEaDstorage
 ======

-A persistent storage for Node.js
+A persistent storage which provides HTML5 WebStorage-like APIs for Node.js

 Install
 -------